mleonhard/tokimark/Readme.md

 - `e0/tokimark-transient-error $error_message\n`
 - `e0/tokimark-permanent-error $error_message\n`

+# Operations
+## Verify a Tokimark
+A client can verify a tokimark with this procedure:
+1. Verify the format of the tokimark.
+2. Calculate the root hash.
+3. Confirm that the block contains the root hash.
+4. Calculate the block hash.
+5. Connect to any trusted tokimark server and call Tokimark-Get-Containing-Block RPC with the block hash and timestamp.
+6. Confirm that the returned block contains the block hash and its timestamp that is not before the block timestamp.
+7. Optionally, repeat with multiple tokimark servers.

 ## Verify an Offline Tokimark
 For one server and day, all the daymarks share a single block.
 We call this the 'dayblock'.